LukeVergone/civ-ipriot-smiley/knowledge_and_evidence.md

 > Class variable: YELLOW = (255, 255, 0)
 >
-> Instance variable: Y = self.YELLOW
+> Instance variable: self.pixels
 >
-> YELLOW is defined as an attriubute for the class Smiley, whereas Y is defined as an attribute for instances of Smiley (at initialization).
+> YELLOW is a class variable and is "owned" by the Class.
+It will be available to all instances of the Smiley Class.
 >
+> pixels is an instance variable - it is "owned" by the instance and only available to the instance that is created at initialization.
+> Once the instance is no longer available, we would also lose access to instance.pixels
+>
+>

 6. Examine `happy.py`, and identify the constructor (initializer) for the `Happy` class:
    1. What is the purpose of a constructor (in general) and this one (in particular)?

-   > a constructor is used to assign values to the attributes of a class when it is initialized.
+   > a constructor is a method that creates and object of a class.
    >
+   >
-   > The constructor in Smiley is set up to initialise all of the attributes of the parent classes (Smiley and Blinkable) and to call methods draw_mouth and draw_eyes - so it creates a smiley with the shape that is defined in the Smiley class then draws the eyes and the mouth.
+   > The constructor in Happy is set up to initialise call the __init__ method of Smiley (using super function), and also call Happy's methods draw_mouth and draw_eyes.
-   > This smiley has the ability to blink.
+   > As Happy inherits from both Smiley and Blinkable, the class has access to its parents Classes methods and attributes.
+   > However because Happy has it's own initializer defined, it must contain super().__init__ to call the initializer method from its parent class
+   >
    >

    2. What statement(s) does it execute (consider the `super` call), and what is the result?